riordan/nyc-batch-geocoder/README.md

 You can have any other data you wish in the JSON object (e.g. keys, IDs, etc.) and it _should_ be preserved, unless the key is: either  `tract`, `block`, `lngLat`.
 These three keys will be overwritten when run through the geocoder in the output file.

 ### Running the geocoder
+There are two ways to run the geocoder: with `node nyc-batch-geocoder` directly reading/writing files, or via Unix streaming.

+**Docker Preferred way: Unix Streaming**
+You can use [unix streams]
+Example:
+`cat {path/to/your/properly-formatted.csv} | docker run -it nyc-batch-geocoder node src/index.js -i - -o - > {path/to/your/desired/output.csv}`

+**File read/write mode**
 1. Put your addresses into `data/addresses.json` (as directed above)
 2. RUN THE GEOCODER: From within the `nyc-batch-geocoder` folder, run: `docker run -t -v $PWD/data:/nyc-batch-geocoder/data nyc-batch-geocoder > data/geocoded.csv`
 3. Wait, but not too long.
 Your addresses will be geocoded into `data/geocoded.csv`